Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 Our program gives a child the skills and abilities to enter any academic program after their time at CMA.
 Children who leave CMA are ahead of their peers in all areas and have the joy of learning and self-motivation to succeed in any learning environment.
 Children who go through the entire program through 6th grade have an excellent sense of themselves and are confident and caring individuals.

-On standardized tests, children who began in our program as Montessori preschoolers consistently have scores in the top 15% of students nationwide.
-Our students’ success goes well beyond the tests, as they often take on leadership roles in their junior high years and frequently return to CMA to perform community service.
+On standardized tests, children who began in our program as Montessori preschoolers consistently have scored in the top 15% of students nationwide.
+Our students’ success goes well beyond the tests, as they often take on leadership roles in their junior/senior high school years and frequently return to CMA to perform community service.